zulip/zulip/docs/production/upgrade.md

    ```

 8. [Upgrade from Ubuntu 18.04 to
-   20.04](#upgrading-from-ubuntu-1804-bionic-to-2004-focal), so that
+   20.04](#upgrading-from-ubuntu-1804-bionic-to-2004-focal), the next
-   you are running a supported operating system.
+   in chain of upgrades leading to a supported operating system.

 ### Upgrading from Ubuntu 14.04 Trusty to 16.04 Xenial